-Catching the A Line here from the airport is an affordable and environmentally conscious way to travel in and out of the city.
+Catching the A-Line here from the airport is an affordable and environmentally conscious way to travel in and out of the city.
 You can also catch Amtrak trains here, including the famous California Zephyr line that travels to San Francisco.

 Union Station is located in the LoDo (Lower Downtown) area of Denver.
 If you end up passing through on your way to or from the airport, be sure to spend a little extra time here.

 8. Denver Museum of Nature and Science

 There’s even a T-Rex Cafe here where you can grab a drink and a bite to eat.
 With so much to see and do, you can easily spend a whole day taking in all that this museum has to offer.

 For example, they’re having a Renaissance Revelry event soon for adults where costumes are encouraged and drinks/appetizers are included in your ticket.
 Now that sounds like a fun night at the museum!

 The museum is open from 9-5 every day, and tickets cost $19 for adults or $14 for children for museum admission.
 Special exhibitions, IMAX screenings, and special showings in the planetarium all cost between $5-7 extra.
-You can get directions and find it on the map here.

-9. Local Parks
+9. Relax in the Local Parks